Home/Blog/Cloud Computing/What is VPC in AWS, and how does it work?

 • Control over traffic: VPC gives us full control over the network configuration.
 We can organize our resources in different subnets within a VPC, where traffic to each subnet can be controlled through route tables.

-• Enhanced security: VPC offers us different security layers.
+• Enhanced security: VPC offers different security layers.
 The resources in a private network are inaccessible from the internet.
 We can also permit only a specific type of traffic into the VPC using the security groups or deny access using network access control lists (NACLs) to protect our resources from unauthorized access.

 • Access to the home network: We can connect our VPC to the on-premises IT infrastructure through a Site-to-Site virtual private network (VPN).
-A Site-to-Site VPN establishes an encrypted tunnel between the on-premises network gateway (VPN appliance or router) and the virtual private gateway (VGW) within the AWS VPC.
+An AWS Site-to-Site VPN establishes an encrypted tunnel between the on-premises network gateway (VPN appliance or router) and the virtual private gateway (VGW) within the AWS VPC.
 This ensures that all data transmitted between on-premises resources and AWS infrastructure remains confidential and protected from unauthorized interception.

 Let’s look at the different components of VPC that provide us with these benefits.

-Components of VPC
+Components of VPC#

 Different components of VPC help us effectively design and manage our resources in a cloud environment.